Photoshop Support - Main Photoshop News Photoshop Tutorials Photoshop Tools Photoshop Resources Photoshop Site Map

 Your monitor is only accurate if you have calibrated it using a monitor calibrator.
 These are relatively inexpensive devices now and are easy to use.
 Companies such as Gretag-Macbeth and datacolor make inexpensive units that will enable you to make sure that the colors captured by your camera are displayed accurately on your screen.
 When you adjust the image colors on a calibrated screen you will be confident that it actually needs adjusting.
 A good print service provider should now be able to provide you with prints that are very similar to the images that appear on your screen.

-by Mark Galer, Philip Andrews
+Photoshop CS5: Essential Skills by Mark Galer and Philip Andrews

-Photoshop CS3 Essential SkillsBrimming with beautiful pictures, this book guides you through a project-based, progressive curriculum so that you can build all the essential skills to enhance photographs creatively and professionally with Photoshop CS3.
-If you are an aspiring professional, enthusiastic amateur photographer, or a student learning photography, digital imaging, art and design, or design graphics, you'll be amazed at the stunning results you can achieve.
+Photoshop CS4 Essential Skills - Adobe Photoshop CS4 BookBrimming with beautiful pictures, Photoshop CS4 Essential Skills guides you through a project-based, progressive curriculum so that you can build all the essential skills to enhance photographs creatively and professionally with Photoshop CS4.
+If you are an aspiring professional or a student learning photography, digital imaging, or design graphics, you'll be amazed at the stunning results you can achieve.
 A DVD is included free.
-Additional learning materials include:

 The Essential Skills Photography Series from Focal Press uniquely offers a structured learning experience for photographers of all ages, with both the underlying theory and loads of invaluable 'how to' and real-life practice projects - all from the most talented photography practitioners/educators in the world.